-Fortunately, the LB7 is a pre-emissions engine and therefore can be easily modified to produce serious power gains.
-Whether you are looking to bring your LB7 to life a little bit more or turn it into a high-power beat, these 5 best Duramax LB7 performance upgrades are a great place to start.
+Fortunately, this is a pre-emissions engine and therefore can be easily modified to produce serious power gains.
+If you’re looking to add a little extra power these 5 Duramax LB7 performance upgrades are a great place to start: intake, tuning, exhaust, intercooler, and downpipe.

 Keep in mind that there are a number of LB7 engine problems, such as head gasket and injector failure, that will become more likely to happen when modified.